Men’s Skin Pigmentation Treatment: A Guide for Patients

 Chemical Peels

-Men’s thicker skin often tolerates stronger peel concentrations than women’s skin.
-However, post-peel care remains important – strict sun avoidance and moisturizer application prevent complications and optimize results.
+Men’s thicker skin often tolerates higher concentrations of peeling agents than women’s skin.
+However, post-peel care remains important: strict sun avoidance and application of a moisturiser prevent complications and optimise results.

 Topical Depigmenting Agents

-Combination formulations like Kligman’s formula (hydroquinone, tretinoin, and corticosteroid) address multiple pigmentation pathways simultaneously.
+Combination formulations such as Kligman’s formula (hydroquinone, tretinoin, and a corticosteroid) address multiple pigmentation pathways simultaneously.
 Men often benefit from simplified regimens that fit easily into basic skincare routines.

 Treatment Considerations for Male Skin